dmlc/dgl/docs/source/api/python/dgl.graphbolt.rst

 ItemSet
 -------

-An item set is a iterable collection of items.
+An item set is an iterable collection of items.

 .. autosummary::
     :toctree: ../../generated/